Love in Singapore (1980 Telugu film)

 Love in Singapore is a 1980 Indian Telugu-language action drama film directed by OSR Anjaneyulu and starring Ranganath, Latha, Chiranjeevi, and Jose Prakash (in his Telugu debut).
 The film was simultaneously shot in Malayalam with the same name with a different director starring Prem Nazir and Jayan.
+Some footage from the Malayalam version was reused in Telugu.

 Plot

 In a village in Andhra Pradesh, rebels steal the diamond from a Kali Sword and take it to Singapore.
 The central government hands over the case to the CBI, who appoints officer Prem to bring the stolen jewel back to India.
 Prem leaves for Singapore and meets his younger brother Suresh, who ran away from home as a child.
 How Prem and Suresh together return the jewel back to India forms the rest of the story.